jinghuazhao/Mixed-Models/README.md

 They have generic implications in assessment of SNP-trait association including risk prediction and Mendelian randomisation analysis, given that increasing number of variants are identified but with inter-popuation fluctuations.
 These variants are often used collectively as polygenic risk scores.

-Lately, another exposition was nade in analysis of BiSeq data, as it is shown [https://github.com/jinghuazhao/QTR](https://github.com/jinghuazhao/QTR).
+Lately, another exposition was nade in analysis of BiSeq data, as it is shown here, [https://github.com/jinghuazhao/QTR](https://github.com/jinghuazhao/QTR).

 ## References